Northland totara riparian project

 For the dairy sector, Fonterra, building on the earlier Clean Streams Accord, are currently implementing the Sustainable Dairying Water Accord which seeks a step change in the management of risks to waterways posed by dairying.
 As part of this Accord, the dairy sector, in collaboration with local partnerships, is committed to progressively fencing, planting and managing riparian areas to enhance water quality.

-With the aim of improving water quality from intensive pastoral hill country, this project seeks to demonstrate to farmers practical cost-effective initiatives to appropriately manage gully and riparian areas in forestry, and in particular native forestry.
+With the aim of improving water quality from intensive pastoral hill country, this project sought to demonstrate to farmers practical cost-effective initiatives to appropriately manage gully and riparian areas in forestry, and in particular native forestry.
 There is excellent potential to turn these stands into assets for farmers that will provide both short term farm management and environmental benefits and in the long term alternative income streams as sustainable productive stands of high value timber.

 Progress to date